 I left the US Navy in 1992 and returned to the U.S., San Francisco Bay Area.
 After a few false starts in entrepreneurial endeavors, I started a company in my bedroom in the summer of 1993 that evolved into lots of employees, good money, and a 20-year run.

 I was also married for much of that time, but since 2019 we’re just buddies and text-pals and have gone our separate lifestyle ways.

-Now I tend to a couple of income streams; I imagine and contemplate; I write; I make videos; I do audacious things; I ride a motorbike without a helmet; I swim, snorkel, and dive the tropical ocean reefs; I walk on amazing beaches, taking photos; I cook and eat amazing food.
+Now I tend to a couple of income streams; I imagine and contemplate; I write; I make videos; I take long walks (sometimes making videos); I swim and snorkel in the tropical ocean (sometimes making videos); I do audacious things; I ride a motorcycle without a helmet (sometimes making videos); I cook and eat amazing food (sometimes making videos).

 I’m a gym junkie.
 Perhaps an honorary Bro.